 So this is how I proceeded to resolve this issue.

-- Double Click on the top of your Chapter One Page.
+- Double Clicked on the top of the Chapter One Page.

 - “First Page Header” box appears on dotted line, so I clicked on it and dialogue box dropped down.